Position title: Assistant Professor

 324 Hiram Smith Hall

-Todd P. Newman is an assistant professor in the Department of Life Sciences Communication at the University of Wisconsin-Madison.
+Todd P. Newman is an assistant professor in the Department of Life Sciences Communication at the University of Wisconsin-Madison and an affiliate of the Robert F. and Jean E. Holtz Center for Science & Technology Studies and the Nelson Institute for Environmental Studies.
 His teaching responsibilities include courses in strategic communication and marketing.

 Newman’s research focuses on the role of strategic communication within the context of science, technology, and the environment.
 This includes recent work examining the role of communication training in supporting scientists’ communication and engagement goals, including developing innovative methods for evaluation.
 He has worked on a number of collaborative projects within this context funded by the National Science Foundation, Burroughs Wellcome Fund, Chan Zuckerberg Initiative, and The Kavli Foundation.
 Newman is the editor of Theory and Best Practices in Science Communication Training (Routledge, 2019), which covers the growing body of research in this emerging field.